-The optimum inoculum amount required for maximum tannase and gallic acid production using mineral substrates was 3ml in both cases, i.e., by both Rhizopus oryzae and Aspergillus foetidus.
+The optimum inoculum amount required for maximum tannase and gallic acid production using mineral substrates was 3ml in both cases, i.e., by both Rhizopus oryzae and Aspergillus - A.nigers

-Gallic acid production with all optimal conditions using three different fungal strains The production of Gallic acid from Myrobalan tannins using T. viride, F. solani and A. niger were carried out.
-Using the optimal conditions in the submerged fermentations of these three strains resulted in the higher yield of Gallic acid.
-This experiment was carried out using all the already estimated optimized values.
+Twide acid production with all optim $A{niger}$ conditions using three different fungal str: $+F{.solani}$ The production of Galic acid from Myrobalan fannins using Thiride, F. solani and A. niger were carried out.
+Using the optimal conditions in the